Jay-SoftwareDeveloper/Handwritten_equation_solver/README.md

 - pillow

 Don’t forget: Tesseract OCR must be installed on your system and added to your system PATH for this to work correctly.

+**Important**
+#### The project was initially hosted on a GitHub account linked to my college email (COG domain), which has since been deleted.
+I've now reuploaded it here on my new GitHub to preserve and showcase the work.